Welcome to today's edition of the Rush 24-7 podcast.

 Hey, Pat, you have to expand your office to the entire hotel where the Obama transition team is.

-He actually said if you hear somebody talking about paygo, meaning offering a bribe or demanding a bribe, you come tell us.
+He actually said, if you hear somebody talking about pay go, meaning offering a bribe or demanding a bribe, you come tell us.

 No, it's totally imaginable.

-This is it's happening right before our eyes in Washington, D.C.
+It's happening right before our eyes in Washington, D.C.
 What the hell else would you call the nationalization of the auto industry for crying out loud?

 What would you call all of it?